marcusoftnet/marcusoftnet.github.io/_pages/about.md

 ### Why this blog?

 This blog started with me loosing three notebook (paper versions) in two weeks.
-I grew tired of trying to remember everthing I learned in my head and started to write it down instead.
+I grew tired of trying to remember everything I learned in my head and started to write it down instead.

 During the years I learned so much by sharing and soon I picked up the theme for the blog: "sharing is learning".
 Just the other day I got some evidence that I might be on the right track too:

 > We Learn . . .10% of what we read, 20% of what we hear, 30% of what we see, 50% of what we see and hear, 70% of what we discuss, 80% of what we experience, 95% of what we teach others
 William Glassner

 So ... it might be for my selfish learning purposes I write this.
-Anyway I'm very happpy to share this with you... to learn more ... to share more ... to learn more ... to
+Anyway I'm very happy to share this with you... to learn more ... to share more ... to learn more ... to

 #### My family